Notice: Your browser is not supported or outdated so some features of the site might not be available.

 • Filter: The filter needs replacing every three months.
 You can purchase a two-pack of filters from the manufacturer's Amazon store page.

-• Side brush: The side brush needs replacing every three to six months.
+• Side brush: The side brush needs to be replaced every three to six months.
 Replacements are sold in packs of four on eufy's Amazon store page.

 • Brushroll: The brushroll has an estimated service life of six to 12 months.
 You can purchase a replacement on eufy's Amazon store page.

-• Brush guard: The brush guard needs replacing every three to six months, or whenever you notice visible wear and tear on the silicon strip.
+• Brush guard: The brush guard needs replacing every three to six months, or whenever you notice visible wear and tear on the silicone strip.
 Replacements are available on eufy's Amazon store page.

 You can also buy a comprehensive 'RoboVac X8 Replacement Kit' from the manufacturer which includes: